valskalla/odin/docs/README.md

 In some scenarios, it is necessary to have different logging levels depending on the result of the execution.
 For example, the default log level can be `Info`, but once an error is raised, previous messages with log level `Debug` will be logged as well.
-Since the log level can be determined when the result of the execution is available, the `ConditionalLogger` can be created only within `cats.effect.Resource`.
-*Therefore nothing is logged until the resource is released*.

 Example: